JF/JFA - Student Rights and Responsibilities**

 Among these student rights and responsibilities are the following:

-- Civil rights--including the rights to equal educational opportunity and freedom from discrimination; the responsibility not to discriminate against others;
+1. Civil rights — including the rights to equal educational opportunity and freedom from discrimination; the responsibility not to discriminate against others;

-- The right to due process of law with respect to suspension, expulsion, and decisions which the student believes injure his/her rights;
+3. The right to due process of law with respect to suspension, expulsion and decisions which the student believes injure their rights;

-- The right to privacy, which includes privacy in respect to the student’s school records.
+5. The right to privacy, which includes privacy with respect to the student’s education records.

 Students have the right to know the behavior standards expected of them as well as to know the consequences of misbehavior.

-Student’s rights and responsibilities, including standards of conduct, will be made available to students and their parents through information distributed annually.
+Students’ rights and responsibilities, including standards of conduct, will be made available to students, their parents and employees through information distributed annually.

 OAR 581-021-0050 to -0075